 A Business Rule is only launched when the operation that triggers it is performed on the objects included in the activity scope of this Rule.
 Activity scope can include or exclude whole domains, members of groups and Business Units, children of containers and organizational units, or specific objects.

-For information on changing the Business Rule activity scope, see Modifying Business Rule Activity Scope.
 To find out how to view Business Rules that are effective for a specific object, see Viewing Business Rules Effective for an Object.

 Business Rules can be used to request approval for an operation.
 In this way, critical operations can be controlled by users specified as approvers.